SQream/sqream_docs/troubleshooting/remedying_slow_queries.rst

 		If a query isn't performing as you expect, follow the :ref:`Query best practices<query_best_practices>` section of the :ref:`sql_best_practices` guide.

 		If all queries are slow, continue to step 2.

-	**Step 2: All queries on a specific table are slow**

-		If all queries on a specific table aren't performing as you expect, follow the :ref:`Table design best practices<table_design_best_practices>` part of the :ref:`sql_best_practices` guide.

-		If the problem spans all tables, continue to step 3.

 	**Step 3: Check that all workers are up (web interface)**